w3c/wai-about-wai/_about/translating.md

 </ul>

 <h3>Main navigation overview pages</h3>
-<p>If you translate these pages, then users will get the main navigation in the languagmalin
+<p>If you translate these pages, then users will get the main navigation in your language.
-  e.
 In most cases, we will wait to publish these until all of them are translated.</p>
 <ul>
-<li><a href="https://www.w3.org/WAI/fundamentals/accessibility-intro/">Introduction to Web Accessibility</a> <em>(repeat from above)</em></li>
+<li>Accessibility Fundamentals Overview <em>(new page coming in 2019)</em></li>
 <li><a href="https://www.w3.org/WAI/standards-guidelines/">W3C Accessibility Standards Overview</a> <em>(repeat from above)</em></li>
 <li><a href="https://www.w3.org/WAI/test-evaluate/">Evaluating Web Accessibility Overview</a></li>
 <li><a href="https://www.w3.org/WAI/design-develop/">Design and Develop Overview</a></li>